The Transport Finance Law Review: Belgium

 i Developments in policy and legislation

 There is a strong political will to improve the law to meet as closely as possible the enforcement needs of contracting businesses in general, and of the financing and transport industry in particular.
 A set of significant judicial reforms seek easier and faster litigation.
 A reform of contract and corporate law in general and of security interests seeks to favour business development and increase security.
-A new maritime code now submitted to parliament is about to modernise maritime law.
+The new Maritime Code codifies case law, settles disputed points of law and significantly modernises maritime law.

-Insolvency orders shall not preclude the creditors holding security rights and other rights in rem (mortgages, pledges, liens, etc.).
+Insolvency orders shall not preclude creditors holding security rights and other rights in rem (e.g., mortgages, pledges and liens).38

-With the introduction of the new Title XVII on security interests Book II, Civil Code, the Belgian legislator has clearly demonstrated the will to improve financing facilities and security, and it is likely that this is only the beginning.
+With the introduction of the Pledge Act, the Belgian legislator has clearly demonstrated the will to improve financing facilities and security interests, and it is likely that this is only the beginning.

-The present legislature has adopted a significant amount of amendments to the Jud.
-C. for the purpose of speeding up proceedings.
+The current legislature has adopted a significant number of amendments to the Judicial Code for the purpose of speeding up proceedings.
 For example:

 - the judgment of the first judge is enforceable unless otherwise decided and reasoned.
 This reverses the previous system;